olgamoskvyak/wbia-plugin-pie-v2/wbia_pie_v2/README.rst

 ---------------------

-`Cropped whale shark test set <https://wildbookiarepository.azureedge.net/data/pie_v2.whale_shark_cropped_demo.zip>`_ contains unique shark patterns with 2 to 5 sightings per pattern and a total of 333 unique patterns.
+`Cropped whale shark test set <https://wildbookiarepository.azureedge.net/data/pie_v2.whale_shark_cropped_demo.zip>`_ contains 333 unique spot patterns.
+Each pattern have from 2 to 5 sightings.
-The selecting test subset is challenging as each query image has at most 4 matches.
+During evaluation, each image is matched against the rest so each query image has at most 4 matches.

 Accuracy
 ==========